A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

 The breathing parameter $\beta$ also provides a new perspective into the nature of the chiral spin liquid state.
 This perspective arises from the identification of the relevant degrees of freedom in the large breathing limit.
 For $\beta \to \infty$, the dominant energy scale $\approx (J/a^3)$ arises from the interactions between spins in the same triangle, while the long-range inter-triangle interaction is weak $\approx (J/a^3) \beta^{-3}$.
 In this limit, one can build an effective description of the system in terms of the low-energy subspace of each triangle.
 Surprisingly, this approach is able to capture the full phase diagram of the model, even at small $\beta$, suggesting its validity lies beyond a perturbative analysis around $\beta \to \infty$.
-At the same time, these effective degrees of freedom offer a new language with which to interpret the emergence of TRS-breaking, and shed light into the nature of the spin liquid state.
+At the same time, these effective degrees of freedom offer a new language with which to interpret the emergence of TRS-breaking, and offer a path towards understanding the mechanisms generate the spin liquid state.

 We start by calculating the low-energy manifold of a single triangle where the Hamiltonian can be written in terms of the total spin operator of the three constituent spins, $\vec{S}_{\text{\text{tot}}} = \sum_{i\in \blacktriangle} \vec{S}^i$: